Maine Pyar Kiya (soundtrack): Background

 The soundtrack to Maine Pyar Kiya featured eleven compositions by Raamlaxman (Note: original name: Vijay Patil; the name Raamlaxman was initially credited for the 1970s popular composer duo—Surendra and Vijay Patil.
 Post Surendra's death in 1977, Vijay continued to retain the "Raam" name in his future works.) with the lyrics written by Dev Kohli and Asad Bhopali.
 S. P. Balasubrahmanyam and Lata Mangeshkar recorded vocals for most of the tracks, while Lata's younger sister, Usha Mangeshkar and Shailendra Singh, the composer's favorite, had sung two tracks with Balasubrahmanyam and Lata.
 Sharda Sinha recorded the song "Kahe Tose Sajna".
 She recalled that, she was offered by Sooraj's grandfather and film producer Tarachand Barjatya to sing the track, when she was recording for a Bhojpuri film in Mumbai.
 Tarachand wrote a letter to send him a His Master's Voice cassette, she had, which consists of Maithili Kokil Vidyapati's compositions which he liked it.
 He further requested her to meet him at Rajshri's office and meet the executives.
 The producers stated that they liked her voice and wanted her to record the song for this film.
-She agreed to the request and received ₹76 as renumeration.
+She agreed to the request and received ₹76 as remuneration.
 The album also featured an Antakshari (excerpts from different Bollywood songs), which was used when the characters play a game.
 It took three months for Sooraj to finalize those song.

+Plagiarism

-Several songs of the film were heavily influenced by Western hits.
+Several songs of the film were heavily ripped from Western hits.
 "Aate Jaate Hanste Gaate" was a total note-by-note lift from Stevie Wonder's "I Just Called to Say I Love You".
 "Aaya Mausam Dosti Ka" features a guitar riff used as a prelude and interlude that is lifted from the millennial whoop (Oh Oh Oh Oh Oh Oh Ho portion) from the song "Tarzan Boy" by Baltimora from the album Living in the Background.
 Another song from the movie that was inspired from a western hit was "Mere Rang Mein Rangne Wali".
 The keyboard riff that plays at the initiation of the song (peculiarly picturised on a saxophone) is ripped from the keyboard riff of "The Final Countdown" by the Swedish band Europe.
 The first few lines of the song, "Mere Rang Mein" to the peak at "Mere Sawalon ka Jawab Do", were also partly inspired from the initial portions of Francis Lai's "Theme from Love Story".